WallarooLabs/wally/book/python/using-connectors.md

 This is a preview release of Wallaroo's connectors feature that allows full customization of sources and sinks.
 These streams can be integrated into Wallaroo using libraries you're already familiar with in Python.
 A number of built-in connectors offer a quick way to get started and hook up common stream types and they're all available for easy customization.

 Care has been taken to keep the API simple and the runtime assumtions unobtrusive so it's easy to hook up the library to existing code.
 Read down below for more information on how this works.
+As this is still a preview release, we are looking for early feedback and would love to hear from you.
+You can conect with us by emailing [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com).

 Connectors themselves are composed of to two parts.
 First is the entry in your application builder which explains how encoding and decoding of the content works as well as giving each connector instance a name and direction of flow (source or sink).
 Second is the script which is a local process which runs side-by-side with Wallaroo.
 We'll look at each part in turn in the sections below.